 A user will be created subordinate to the selected user.
 [Administrator] can be selected only if the logged on user is the [Administrator].
-If there are multiple users, select the user that will be above
+If there are multiple users, select the user that will be above the new user.

 Multiple users can be created subordinate to a single user.